What is a Soft Credit Check?

 When Are Soft Credit Checks Used?

-• Insurance quotes: When insurers verify your details
+• Insurance quotes: Insurers verify your details

 What Does A Soft Credit Check Show?